Office of Professional Responsibility:

 - Who are the possible witnesses?

 A complaint may be accepted from an anonymous source, provided there is enough factual information.
-However, anonymous complaints are not recommended because they are very difficult to investigate.
+However, anonymous complaints are not preferred because if additional details are needed, most anonymous sources are unable to be contacted for further information.